Project: The Indianization

 The Early Indian Connection

 In formulating the Indianization theory, scholars postulated many hypotheses about how Indian civilization was transferred to the new world of uncivilized tribesmen.
 Among all, the hypothesis of Indian merchants' role in colonizing the local people was by far the most popular one.
 In this colonial view, the merchants came by ships and looking to do business with the locals, ended-up settling among them.
 In the long run, more Indians of different background also moved in and brought the Indian culture to spread among the natives and in the process, brought them to civilization (ISSA: Indianization: How the first Indian Establishments were formed: P. 21-22).
 It was the same model that was used to postulate the civilization of the Javanese societies that contradicts head-on with accounts that were found in Chinese sources.
-From the tales of sea navigation, there were well-publicized hostilities of the southern indigenous tribes toward merchant chips (Kamboja: The exploit of Funan: The country of Pi kien).
+From the tales of sea navigation, there were well-publicized hostilities of the southern indigenous tribes toward merchant chips (Kamboja-Desa: The Suzerainty of Funan: Pi-kien or the Island of the Kambuja).
 From the head hunting habit to the piracy business, it is hard to imagine that early merchants had the nerve to make business with them, let alone to settle among them.
 Records show that these high-spirited sea merchants who were looking for high profit venture to the East, were mostly Arabs.
 One thing clear about them that applies to other modern merchants as well is that gut and good intention had never been parts of their business (Notes: The role of Business in Modern Society).
 Even though there were knowledge of rich natural resources among the untapped islands of the South China Sea, they tried to avoid hostilities with the indigenous tribesmen at all cost.
 They rather contended to do safe business with the already civilized communities along the northern coast of the mainland and obviously along the western coast of the Malay Archipelago.
 Evidences show that these communities were to become major ports of Southeast Asia where trading activities had transformed later into international market places under the Meru development of Ta Tsin.
 We had argued that the Malay-Polynesians had colonized the Pacific Ocean and there are no reasons that they did not also venture out into the Indian Ocean and further west.
 The people of Mahidhara were already sea-master since the great flood and that Sampan woods were also locally abundant for shipbuilding.
 After the settlement of Meru Culture at Middle East, indications point-out that cultural, political and commercial activities between the two continents also started.
 Nevertheless, evidence points out that during the last millennium before Christ, it was the Arab merchants who monopolized the sea-trade.
-During the expansion of the Han Chinese, it was the Arab merchants who recorded the decline and the fall of the eastern Ta-Tsin that led to the Kamara's mass migration down south and further into Madagaska (Champapura: The Cham Countries: The fall of Ta-Tsin).
+During the expansion of the Han Chinese, it was the Arab merchants who recorded the decline and the fall of the eastern Ta-Tsin that led to the Kamara's mass migration down south and further into Madagaska (The Birth of Dai-Viet: The Displacement of the Kamara People).
 On the same premises, we shall also refute another theory about Indian mass migration as possible cause of Indianization.
 It postulated that during the unrest of the northern Indian continent, Indian migrants as far as the Indus River and the western side of Himalayas moved to take refuge in Indochina.
 As land routes had been proved to exist between the Indian and the Southeast Asian continents, the new theory of Indian migration had been so far unchallenged.
 However, new studies show that foreign invasions, as in the case of the Scythians and the Kushans, over the Gangetic India were not about land or cultural expansion.
 Their aTacks were mostly done by displaced courts targeting the local ruling classes in the process of establishing themselves on top of the local communities.
 Either in their own drives or driven out by the aTack of others, the invaders needed the local people to support their new ventures.
 In most sittuations, only the privileges needed to escape the prosecution while the general population needed only to adapt to the new rulers.
 Evidence show that the invaders came only with a core of army recruits and built their own court on top of the previous fallen one.
 They made use of anything that they could lay their hand on and not to say the least, whoever want to joint them were openly welcome in their societies.
 The only event that induces high casualty to the mass of people was during the retaliation's campaigns of the Mauryan.
 In a rage of finding out the unrestricted support given to the displaced Nanda by Orissa, King Ashoka unleashed a series of punitive campaigns against its people.
 The first time recorded in Indian history, Ashoka wiped out a great numbers of people.
 Still there was no record of a mass migration triggered by the event.
 Indian societies were particularly stable due mostly to the strict casting system of the Hindu culture.
 People of the low cast were long time settlers and were well attached to their homeland.
 Even though there were abuse exerted by local powerhouses and constant warfare between them, they did not have any mean to migrate out of their homelands.
 Due to the limiting factor of both the land and the sea route, travel from India to Southeast Asia at the early time was simply not open for everyone.
 Furthermore they have no motivation to do so as emigration was tabooed even for members of the high Brahman Class.

 The Indian Rajas